MBalszun/mart-common/README.md

   String that can't be modified after creation using a ref-counted implementation.
   Main advantages over std::string (when applicable):
 	- Doesn't allocate memory when constructed from string litteral
-	- Concatenation of multiple string-like object requires only a single dynamic memory allocation
+	- Concatenation of multiple string-like objects requires only a single dynamic memory allocation

 - MartLog.h:
   Header that provides a simple logging mechanism